hkohko/opencv-contours-receipt/README.md

 ```
 # How to Use:
 ## First time user:
-Run `app/main.py` once, and close it.
+Run `python app/main.py` once, and close it.
 This is to make sure you have all the directories in the project folder:
 1. `collage/`
 2. `extracted_images/`